 To bring elements of Southern tradition to your Georgia wedding, you can consider dressing the groom and groomsmen in light-colored fabrics such as blue-and-white seersucker.
 Brides can take part in traditional Southern bridal portrait sessions as part of the wedding day.

 Tradition is important for many families in the Peach State, especially the act of marriage.
 Getting married in Georgia can be an expensive undertaking, but you don't have to break the bank to have a good time.
 Gather some information about what's typical for your state to help determine what you might expect to spend, and then head over to our budget calculator to crunch some numbers on your plans for your Georgia wedding.
 These statistics should help point you in the right direction.

 Georgia Marriage Stats

 If you've lived in Georgia for a while, it may not surprise you to know that a lot of people who live here are married.
-In fact, at 7.8 out of every 1,000 people, the state's marriage rate is a full point higher than the overall rate for the nation.
+In fact, at 7.8 out of every 1,000 people, the state's marriage rate is almost a full point higher than the overall rate for the nation.
 Even though lots of folks here are married, getting married in Georgia is relatively inexpensive.
 The average 2015 total wedding cost for north Georgia and the metro Atlanta area was $24,437, and in Savannah and the coastal area, it was $21,201.
 These are both under the national average of $26,770, which is a good sign for those who want to have Atlanta or Savannah weddings on a budget.